cuervo-blanco/GranularSynthesizer/README.md

 As a sound designer myself, I built this for my own usage.
-I've worked in projects before were I used the Pd patch that Andy Farnell wrote (see above), but I knew sooner or later that a more streamlined tool that could provided me with high quality exports, better interpolation algorithms  would be a must in my tool kit.
+I've worked in projects before were I used the Pd patch that Andy Farnell wrote (see above), but I knew sooner or later that a more streamlined tool that could provided me with high quality exports, better interpolation algorithms and ... a Rust backend (*wink* *wink*) would be a must in my tool kit.

 If this app helps you in your works, feel free to share any content.
 It would be a chance to showcase what this tool is capable of doing!